-- 1 Connect a terminal or a computer running terminal emulation software to the serial port on the back of the Xserve. - 2 Insert the Mac OS X Server installation disc in the Xserve optical drive. - 3 Use the front panel controls to start up the Xserve from the optical drive.
-For information, see "Choosing a Startup Method from the Front Panel" on page 12.

-The Xserve starts up from the disc in the optical drive and a login prompt appears in the terminal window.

-- 4 Log in as the user "root" with the password consisting of the first 8 characters of the Xserve serial number. - 5 If necessary, use the diskutil tool to erase, format, or partition the drive you plan to install Mac OS X Server on.
-For help, type the command without any parameters:
+- 1 Connect a terminal or a computer running terminal emulation software to the serial port on the back of the Xserve. - 2 Insert the Mac OS X Server installation DVD in the Xserve optical drive. - 3 Use the front panel controls to start up the Xserve from the optical drive.
+For information, see "Choosing a Startup Method from the Front Panel" on page 13. - The Xserve starts up from the DVD in the optical drive and a login prompt appears in the terminal window. - 4 Log in as the user "root" with the password consisting of the first 8 characters of the Xserve serial number. - 5 If necessary, use the diskutil tool to erase, format, or partition the drive you plan to install Mac OS X Server on.
+For help, type the command without any parameters: - \$ diskutil - 6 Switch to the directory on the installation DVD that contains the install packages. - \$ cd /System/Installation/Packages - 7 Run the installer tool, specifying the Mac OS X Server metapackage: - \$ installer -pkg ./OSInstall.mpkg -target /Volumes/volume -verboseR where volume is the name of the volume where you want to install the software.

-\$ diskutil

-6 Switch to the directory on the installation disc that contains the install packages.

-\$ cd /System/Installation/Packages

-7 Run the installer tool, specifying the Mac OS X Server metapackage:

-\$ installer -pkg ./OSInstall.mpkg -target /Volumes/volume -verboseR where volume is the name of the volume where you want to install the software.

-When the installation finishes, you can use an administrator computer to run Server Assistant and configure the Xserve, or take advantage of the autosetup features of Mac OS X Server.
-For information, see Mac OS X Server Getting Started on the Admin Tools disc that comes with the Xserve.